Tsegalion/DE_captone_project/README.md

-# Brazilian E-Commerce ETL Project
+# Brazilian E-Commerce ELT Project

 ## Overview

-This project involves an end-to-end ETL process using the Brazilian E-Commerce dataset.
+This project involves an end-to-end ELT process using the Brazilian E-Commerce dataset.
 It includes data extraction, transformation, and loading into Google BigQuery using tools like PostgreSQL, Docker, Apache Airflow, dbt, and BigQuery.

 ## Data Architecture